azareljacobs/Wholesale_PartnerPortal/README.md

 -   HTML content in partner descriptions is handled securely while preserving formatting.
 -   Logo URL generation logic has been centralised in the `PartnerMediaUrlService` to eliminate duplication.

-**Code Quality Improvements**:
-- Added comprehensive PHPDoc comments to all methods with detailed parameter descriptions
-- Enhanced the codebase with return type hints and scalar type hints
-- Standardised access modifiers to follow consistent patterns
-- Improved method signatures for better type safety and interface consistency
-- Created custom search results implementation for better type compatibility
-- Added proper type casting for numeric and boolean values
-- Enhanced exception handling with specialized error types
+- Throughout the codebase, you'll find comprehensive PHPDoc comments, return type hints, and scalar type hints.
+Access modifiers are standardized, method signatures are improved for better type safety, and there's a custom search results implementation for type compatibility.
+We've also added proper type casting and more specific exception types for better error handling.

 This documentation provides a comprehensive overview of the `Wholesale_PartnerPortal` module.
 The module follows a service-oriented architecture with proper separation of concerns, making it maintainable, performant, and extensible.